nterray/tuleap-vagrant/README.md

 Most useful commands are `vagrant {up [--no-provision]|provision|halt|suspend|resume|ssh}`.
 See `vagrant help` for more info.

+## Known issues

+- You need to run `vagrant provision` twice (first time will add root to group `mock` and fail, second time will work).
+- Some `yum clean` commands are hardcoded in `script` resources (extract to definition ?).
+- There are no i386 / centos6 / debian boxes yet.

 ## Possible future

 Ideally, the tuleap repository should contain the following `Vagrantfile`: